 The 10 principles of the Global Compact

-- Support and respect protection of internationally proclaimed human rights in the sphere that the company is able to influence.
+1. Businesses should support and respect the protection of internationally proclaimed human rights in the sphere that the company is able to influence.

-- Uphold the freedom of association and recognise the right to collective bargaining.
+3. Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining.

 1–5.
 Holmen only has production in Sweden and the UK, where these matters are regulated by EU legislation.
 Holmen’s Supplier Code of Conduct began to be implemented in 2014.
 The Group’s purchasing organisation has been trained and the Supplier Code of Conduct is incorporated in all new supplier contracts.
 The Supplier Code of Conduct increases the focus on human rights and working conditions in the supply chain with a view to ensuring good conditions for everyone who works in Holmen’s value chain.
-In 2017, Holmen hired an external partner, EcoVadis, to follow up supplier compliance with the code in the areas of human rights, health and safety, the environment, business ethics and purchasing.
+Since 2017 Holmen has worked with an external part, EcoVadis, to follow up supplier compliance with the code in the areas of human rights, health and safety, the environment, business ethics and purchasing.
 The evaluation is tailored to the size of the supplier in terms of turnover and number of employees, and the supplier’s exposure to risk in terms of its geographical presence.

 For detailed descriptions of Holmen’s work on the 10 principles, see the section Sustainable work under Sustainability.